 It may be necessary, on an annual basis, to clean the fresh water system strainer.
-The strainer is located near the pump under the forward centerline floor hatch in the interior (see Figure 7-6).
+The strainer is located near the pump located in the engine room outboard on the starboard chine floor (see Figure 7-6).

 To clean the strainer follow these steps: